YusupovAI/TelegramBot/README.md

 # Configuring
 All parameters you will need to config lie in `config.py` file Just change it to configure your file.
+# Bot name
+You can interact with bot, he's working now.
+His name is @python_review_science_bot.